Business

 BUSI 603: Human Resource Management

-BUSI 604: Management of Projects
+BUSI 604: Management of Business Projects

-efficiently and effectively.
+This course focuses on project management methodology that will allow students to initiate and manage projects efficiently and effectively.
 The course covers key project management skills and strategies, and the application of this knowledge through case assignments.

 BUSI 605: Management of Operations & Supply Chains